lijiulong/SqlManager/HOWTO.md

 Sql query file for SqlManager can be very simple or very complex.
 Take [StandaloneQueries_Sample.xml](SqlManager/StandaloneQueries_Sample.xml) as reference.

-You can put sql commands with a key directly inside the file like this:
+You can put sql commands with a key inside the file like this:

 ```XML
 <Sql Key="key" Command="select * from dual" />
 ```

-You can also put sql commands in structure, so that you can modify any part of it by code:
+You can also put sql commands with structures, so that you can modify any part of it in code:

 ```XML
 <Sql Key="a">